NavyaG-lab/Tech-writer/squad/hausmeister.md

 1. _non-work hours_ the hausmeister is on-call to ensure our services and DAG runs operate smoothly.
 2. _work hours_ the hausmeister is responsible for triaging issues and customer inquiries during work hours.

-_Backstop_: There should always be a secondary engineer with more ops experience backstopping the hausmeister.
+_Level 2_: There should always be a secondary engineer with more ops experience supporting the hausmeister.
 This is the first person the hausmeister can elevate an issue to if he/she needs assistance.

 _Weekend on-call_: similar to the hausmeister role, but only responsible for being on pager duty (see below).